GestiFute: 2007–2010

 In 2007, GestiFute's Jorge Mendes was responsible for the transfers of Pepe, who joined Real Madrid from Porto for €30 million; Simão, who was transferred from Benfica to Atlético Madrid for €20 million; and Nani, who moved to Manchester United from Sporting CP after he dropped his previous agent, Ana Almeida.
 Also in that year, Anderson also moved to Manchester United in a €30 million deal, with previous club Porto paying Mendes a reported €3 million for his share of Anderson's registration.

 In August 2010, football agent Gonçalo Reis complained that he had been left on the sidelines when Bébé, a player he represented, was transferred to Manchester United from Vitória de Guimarães.
 "When [Jorge] Mendes arrived," he said, "I was out of the transaction."
 Reis had arranged Bébé's move to Vitória from Estrela da Amadora in the Portuguese third division in July 2010 after the cancellation of his contract due to the club's inability to pay the player's wages.
 Manchester United signed Bébé for a reported fee of £7.4 million five weeks later.
 Then-United manager Sir Alex Ferguson admitted that he had not seen Bébé play.
 Gestifute apparently received 30% of the transfer fee for their part ownership of the player's economic rights.
 Vitória's directors reported that Mendes had received €3.6 million of the €9 million fee from the deal, with reports in Portugal suggesting that €2.7 million of that sum came from the 30% of the player's economic rights initially retained by Bébé but bought from the player by Mendes for €100,000.

 In the summer of 2008, GestiFute also signed 15% economic rights of Pelé, as the latter was the piece-weigh of Internazionale to sign Ricardo Quaresma.
 Quaresma himself joined Inter for €18.6 million plus Pelé, was also represented by GestiFute.
 In June 2009, GestiFute signed Alexis Quintulen's 35% rights and Ignacio Ameli's 50% rights for €473,000.

 In the same season Bébé left Portugal, GestiFute also broke the deal of Ángel Di María to Real Madrid for €25 million plus a €11 million bonus.
 Two year before, GestiFute purchased 33% of the player's economic rights from Benfica for €800 million, which Benfica the remain 70% earlier in August for €1 billion.
 GestiFute also signed the rights to receive 30% profit of selling Sidnei after deducted the residual contract value (mais valia líquida).

 2011–

 In August 2011, Porto sold striker Radamel Falcao for €40 million to Atlético Madrid.
 GestiFute and Orel B.V. received a total of €3.705 million agent fee (unknown ratio between the two company).
 GestiFute later (or before the deal) became the agent of the player.
 That season, GestiFute also represented Benfica's Fábio Coentrão in his €30 million deal to Real Madrid.

-Football agents
+Clients

 Current

 GestiFute provide agency services for the following players: